GovTechSG/ship-hats-overview/portal-guide/manage-users.md

 Note that to remove a PA or SA, one of the SA can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/364"> service request </a> to change the user role for this individual from PA to normal user.
 Once this is done, follow the steps mentioned in the **Remove User** section.

-Similarly, to change/transfer the PA or SA role to another user, one of the SA can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/364"> service request </a> with the required details such as the name and email address of the user to whom the PA or SA role is to be transferred.
+Similarly, to change/transfer the PA or SA role to another user, one of the SAs can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/364"> service request </a> with the required details, such as the name and email address of the user to whom the PA or SA role is to be transferred.

 Tip:  While creating this service request, we recommend you tag the user whose role is to be modified and the respective SAs and PAs in the ticket.